-- a) adopted the St. John's Urban Region Regional Plan Amendment No. 1, 2020 on the day of , 20; - b) gave notice of the adoption of the St. John's Urban Region Regional Plan Amendment No. 1, 2020 by advertisement inserted on the day of , 20 in The Telegram newspaper, and on the day of , 20 in The Telegram newspaper; and - c) set the day of , 20, at pm, at for the holding of a public hearing to consider objections and submissions.

-Now under the authority of Section 23 of the Urban and Rural Planning Act 2000, the Minister of Environment, Climate Change, and Municipalities hereby approves the St. John's Urban Region Regional Plan Amendment No. 1, 2020, as adopted on the day of , 20.

-Minister of Environment, Climate Change, and Municipalities

-Signed and sealed before me at St. John's, Newfoundland and Labrador this day of , 2020.
+a) adopted the St. John's Urban Region Regional Plan Amendment No. 1, 2020 on the lay of, 20; b) gave notice of the adoption of the St. John's Urban Region Regional Plan Amendment No .
+1, 2020 by advertisement inserted on the day of, 20) in The Telegram newspaper, and on the day of, 20 in The Telegram newspaper; and c) set the day of, 20, at pm, at for the holding of a public hearing to consider der objections and submissions.
+Now 1 under the authority of Section 23 of the Urban and Rural Planning Act 2000, the Minister of onment, Climate Change, and Municipalities hereby approves the St. John's Urban Regional Plan Amendment No. 1, 2020, as adopted as the second nal Plan Amendment No. 1, 2020, as adopted on the day of 20 Minister of Environment, Climate Change, and Municipalities Signed and sealed before me at St. John's, Newfoundland and Labrador this day of, 2020.
+Witness